 As with traditional Tarot, the deck is comprised of 78 cards, divided into four ‘minor’ houses, and one ‘major’ suite but here is where most of the similarities part ways(!)
 Barrow Tarot includes the four houses of Industry, Community, Environment and Culture, and each of the 78 cards is represented by an important figure, place or icon within the fabric of the Barrow story, past and present.

 The Tarot is designed to be used as a conversation between two people, the artist and one other to explore the deck together.
 It’s exploratory, and early testings have allowed me to hone in on the best way to guide the use of the cards and the conversation whilst remaining open to new ideas and inspirations.
 The Barrow Tarot does not give answers, but allows us to explore the possibilities with a more open mind.

-Alongside the Tarot deck, of which there is currently just one hand drawn deck, in production is a digital collection for reference, a small series of printed decks, and a travelling field tent space in which to share Barrow Tarot readings.
-These were due to make their first outing at the Extreme Views: Lesh Lane event last month, and at an exhibition opening this week, but are on hold for now.
+Alongside the Tarot deck, of which there is currently just one hand drawn deck, is a digital collection for reference, a small series of printed decks, and a travelling field tent space in which to share Barrow Tarot readings.
+You can take a look and explore the digital deck online now, available on Art Gene’s website here

 I’m also interested in tarocchini, a card game played in Italy using Tarot cards (their original use before the divination aspects became more popular), and whether we could create a version for the Barrow Tarot.
 Anyone who could share more on the playing of this, please get in touch!